patriciagaruiz/FINANCIAL-DATA-SET/README.md

 <h2 align="left"> Actions to maximize profit </h2>

 1. Identify potencial clients to offer credit card.

-    Actually there are only 892 credits card associated to clients but there are 5,369 clients in database.
+    Currently there are only 892 credits card associated to clients but there are 5,369 clients in database.

 2.